-Today's learners are demanding that education be wherever they are - in the places where questions arise and the answers can be directly applied.
-Organisations that answer this call stand to unlock untapped reserves of talent and potential already existing within their teams.
+Today's hospitality employees are demanding that education be wherever they are - in the places where questions arise and the answers can be directly applied.
+Your hospitality organisation that answer this call stand to unlock untapped reserves of talent and potential already existing within their teams.

-For learning and development (L&D) professionals, the challenge is twofold: you must adapt to this new direction and shift from a push system - where you relied solely on delivering formal training sessions and standardised learning - to a pull system, making targeted information available when the recipient demands it.
+For learning and development (L&D) professionals, the challenge is twofold: you must adapt to this new direction and shift from a push system - where you relied solely on delivering formal training sessions and standardised learning - to a pull system, making targeted information available when your staff demands it.
 It's a shift from predictability, inflexibility and boredom to fluidity, responsiveness and informality.

-If you work in human resource (HR) management, you already know that employee engagement is the key to driving innovation and growth.
+If you work in human resource (HR) management in Hong Kong's hospitality industry, you already know that employee engagement is the key to driving innovation and growth.
 And you would also know that this challenge has intensified in the face of young workers who are increasingly unmoved by the traditional 20th century motivators of money, security and status.
 The new generations entering work seek self-actualisation and mastery.
-Mobile, radically interactive L&D platforms can give this to them.
+Mobile, radically interactive L&D platforms can

 During the 1970s and 1980s, mass education took hold.
 Decades later, the workforce has more formal qualifications than ever before.